ton-community/ton-docs/docs/contribute/README.md

   saying, "I'd like to contribute to TON Docs."
 They’ll work with you to find an area where you can contribute.
 - If you have a specific contribution in mind but are unsure about it, confirm whether the contribution is appropriate by contacting one of the [Docs maintainers](/contribute/maintainers) directly.
-- Get familiar with the most frequently asked questions in TON Developers Chats.
+- Get familiar with the most frequently asked questions in the TON Developers chats.
 - Please read over the issues in the GitHub repository.

 ## TL;DR